jesseqzhen/Fintech_Lending_Club/README.md

 * **Remove highly correlated numerical features.**

-After the above data preparation processes, we ended up with 64 features.
+After the above data preparation processes, we ended up with the following dataset for modeling:
+* totally 162,545 records
+* 13.7% records are default loans
+* 139,120 records for training, which are loans issued from Janurary to October 2014
+* 23,425 records for testing, which are loans issued from November to December 2014

 <a id='4'></a>